 If the full 13km is a bit much, a slightly shorter version finishes at Mt Kuring-gai Station (note the different spelling).

-The walk can also be done using a car shuffle, either between Berowra Station and the Sphinx, or better, between Turramurra Station and the Sphinx, and use the train to get from Berowra to Turramurra.
-The latter has the advantage that you could change destination to Mt Kuring-gai mid walk if you wanted.
+The walk can also be done using a car shuffle, either between Berowra Station and the park entrance, or better, between Turramurra Station and the Sphinx, and use the train to get from Berowra to Turramurra.
+The latter has the advantage that you could change destination to Mt Kuring-gai mid-walk if you wanted.